SC-Develop/SCD-ImgServer/README.md

 ```
 ## How to compile and run SCD Image Client application utility

-### Build and Run the SCD Image Client Applciation
+### Build and Run the SCD Image Client Application

 Run QT Creator, load project found into client 'source' subdir and build.<br>
 Binary executable <b>scdimgclient</b> will be generated under the <b>bin</b> folder<br>